barlage/ufs-land-forcing/README.md

 # ufs-land-forcing
-Make sure your computer has NetCDF software installed and find the directory of the NetCDF library.
+Make sure your computer has FORTRAN compiler and NetCDF software installed.

 First clone this repository: